Best Education & Learning Apps for iPhone (2026)

 1. Duolingo

 The app that made daily language practice stick for us.
 Lessons are bite sized, so five minutes in a waiting room actually adds up, and the streak nudges are motivating without being cruel.
 On iPhone the haptic taps and quick speaking drills feel natural one handed.
-Free with ads and a daily heart limit; Super removes both.
+Free with ads and a daily energy limit; Super removes both.
 See our Duolingo features guide for the settings we change first.

 2. YouTube Kids